InterDigitalInc/VersatileFilmGrain/README.md

 - SIMD and GPU acceleration (HW layer)
 - HDL code / HW design (HW layer)
 - Further improved FGC SEI message support (FW layer)

 ## License

+A BSD 3-clause-clear license is applicable.
+See the [LICENSE](LICENSE) file.

+<a name="fgc-designer"></a>
+# FGC designer
+A python script called fgc-designer.py is present at the root of the repository.
+This is a graphical interactive tool that can be used to display and adjust film grain parameters.

+After loading an FGC configuration file (currently, only FGC SEI in frequency-filtering mode is supported), and selecting the color component, the mouse can be used to adjust intensity interval boundaries, gain and frequency cutoffs (just click and drag).
+An interval is removed by making it zero-length, and is split by double-clicking.

+External dependencies are matplotlib and numpy.

+## License